datetime_taken is not stored in the XMP file

 With that comment in mind (which for me screams that this is just an oversight), i have prepared and tested a fix:

-#5 Updated by Roman Lebedev almost 3 years ago
+#5 Updated by Roman Lebedev about 3 years ago

 - Tracker changed from Bug to Feature